vimwitch/not-index/README.md

 ```
 const requires = require('not-index')();

-// requires is an array with roughly the following:
+// requires is an array with the following:
 [
   require('./file.js'),
   require('./file-with-dashes.js'),